zuri-lang/zurilang.org/src/standard/url.md

 RFC1738.

 The scope of URL in this module have not been limited to HTTP or any protocol for that matter.
-However, where deducable, the module tries to conform to the most appropriate URL for the specified scheme.
+However, where deductible, the module tries to conform to the most appropriate URL for the specified scheme.

 Constructing a URL is vey simple.
 Here is an example.